Skip to main content

 • An MCP server registered in TrueFoundry that you have access to.
 If you don’t have one yet, see Getting Started.

-• For outbound auth — only if the server uses “your own API key” (per-user): your own upstream API key for that provider, supplied once through Auth Overrides or when prompted during connection.
+• For outbound auth — only if the server uses “your own API key” (per-user): your own upstream API key for that provider.
+You will be prompted to enter it during the connection flow from your IDE.
 Other outbound methods (shared key, OAuth, token passthrough, no auth) need no key from you.

 The examples below use the tenant-scoped URL form https://<gateway>/<tenant>/mcp/<server>/server.
 Always copy the exact URL shown on the How To Use tab for your server — that is the source of truth.